tabrez-06/delta-demo/README.md

 # delta-demo
-This is a Demo for Git & Github
+This is a Demo for Git & Github. and we will use git for version control.